 Q. This dendrobium has been growing in my kitchen window (West) for the last 2 years.
 I recently introduced a second dendrobium into that space that had these symptoms first.
 I moved it away immediately and was horrified to see how fast this one's leaves silvered.

 A. That is classic mite damage.
 The inside growing environment is pretty dry and mites thrive in dry conditions.
 During the growing season, you should consider moving these dendrobiums somewhere where they get the outdoor humidity, morning dews, etc. that will help create conditions less desirable by mites.
 While it's next to the kitchen sink, put it in the sink and use the sprayer to wash all the leaves, top and bottom, so you will wash anything on there down the drain.
 You could also get a spray bottle of isopropyl alcohol and add dish washing soap like Dawn to it and when you're done giving it a bath, spritz the leaf undersides with it.

 Upside Down Flower

-Q. I have a lovely C. luddemanniana x B Aristocrat in bloom.
+Q. I have a lovely C. lueddemanniana x B Aristocrat in bloom.
 A large fragrant beauty.
 But it’s upside down!
 I did not move it and it did not need staking.
 Do you know why?

 A. I suspect the problem lies with the digbyana in the plant's background.
 It tends to have a very long pedicel, that attaches a single flower to the main stem of the inflorescence.
 When the flower is in the bud stage, the lip is the uppermost petal.
 In most orchids, as the flower opens, the flower twists 180 degrees around its flower stalk to position the lip on the bottom, called resupinate.
 In your plant, the flower stem was probably unable to support the weight of the flower so it did not twist properly as it was opening.
-If you remember, stake it next time and perhaps the flower will rotate properly from the nonresupinate to the resupinate postion.
+If you remember, stake it next time and perhaps the flower will rotate properly from the nonresupinate to the resupinate position.